csound-flossmanual/csound-floss/book/04-e-waveshaping.md

 transformation.
 The result of using compression means that spectrally the results are better behaved than is typical with waveshaping.
 A common transfer function would be the hyperbolic tangent (tanh) function.
-Csound possesses an GEN routine&nbsp;
-[GENtanh](https://csound.com/docs/manual/GENtanh.html) for the
-creation of tanh functions:
+Csound possesses an GEN routine [GENtanh](https://csound.com/docs/manual/GENtanh.html) for the creation of tanh functions: